 The MMR vaccine gives protection against three serious diseases: measles, mumps, and rubella.
-Before the introduction of the MMR vaccine, all three diseases were extremely common.
-The majority of people had them at some point, usually as children.
+Before the introduction of vaccines, all three diseases were extremely common and most people had them at some point, usually as children.
 Although many people survived without long-term effects, others were left with serious disabilities and some children died.
 Complications of measles include fatal pneumonia and encephalitis (inflammation of the brain).
-In the year before a vaccine was introduced, 99 people died from measles complications.
+In the year before a vaccine was introduced in the UK, 99 people died from measles complications.
 Mumps can cause deafness and meningitis, and in the past rubella caused many babies to be born with serious abnormalities (known as Congenital Rubella Syndrome).

 There are now a large number of studies that show no evidence at all of any link between the MMR vaccine and autism.
 In the short film below, experts say why they believe there is no link.
 See 'Is the vaccine safe?' towards the bottom of this page for a full list of studies.